Infineon/TARGET_CY8CKIT-062S2-AI/README.md

 ## BSP Configuration

 The BSP has a few hooks that allow its behavior to be configured.
 Some of these items are enabled by default while others must be explicitly enabled.
-Items enabled by default are specified in the CY8CKIT-062S2-AI.mk file.
+Items enabled by default are specified in the bsp.mk file.
 The items that are enabled can be changed by creating a custom BSP or by editing the application makefile.

 Components:
 * Device specific category reference (e.g.: CAT1) - This component, enabled by default, pulls in any device specific code for this board.